Do Donkeys Need Blankets?

 The bare minimum a donkey should have (with or without a blanket) is access to a 3 sided shelter with a roof to protect them from the elements.
 If the opening or door is south facing thats even better!
 Bedding the shelter deeply with pine shavings, and cleaning it daily so they have a warm dry space can go a very long way too.

-If your donkey won't allow you to put a blanket on them in an emergency, you can also put a heat lamp in your donkeys stall to take the chill off.
+If your donkey won't allow you to put a blanket on them in an emergency, you can also put a heat lamp in your donkeys stall in an emergency.
 Disclaimer: Please do your own research on heat lamps and be aware of any fire hazards that come with heat lamps.
 In general make sure that your heat lamp is high up enough to be away from their back and head so they are not able to touch the lamp itself.
 I usually keep them a few feet above where their head sits naturally.

 Yes!
 Digestion is a great way for an equine to warm up from the inside out.

-Provide them with warm water first, and warm mashes at least once a day during cold snaps.
-(Mashes should not have too much of anything extra that your donkey is not used to getting regularly already.
-Warm or hot water added to what they eat daily is totally acceptable.)
-I can not count the amount of times I've lugged buckets of warm water out to each donkey for almost every single donkey to suck the buckets dry, despite having access to clean fresh water in water bucket or tub with a heater in it.
+Assuming your equine already has access to some kind of long stem forrage, you can not go wrong providing them with warm water, and warm mashes at least once a day during cold snaps.
+(Mashes should not have too much of anything 'extra' that your donkey is not already used to eating.
+If you do need to give something extra, we recommend timothy pellets or cubes.
+Warm water added to what they eat daily is totally acceptable.)
+I can not count the amount of times I've lugged buckets of warm water from my sink out to each donkey, for almost every single donkey to suck the buckets dry.
+Despite having access to clean, fresh, unfrozen water.
 Water tank heaters typically do not "heat" the water tanks, but keep them just above freezing.
 Donkeys LOVE warm water, especially in the winter time.
 This can help to prevent illness or impaction colics, and gives them warm pick me up before a cold snap.
-If you want to get extra fancy make your donkey a little cocktail and add some flavored electrolytes to encourage fluid intake.
+At the very least you are giving them a little bit of extra preventative hydration.
+If you want to get extra fancy, make your donkey a little cocktail and add some flavored electrolytes to encourage fluid intake.
+We have done experiments in the past with electrolyte and flavored water buffets to see which ones were favorites.
+If you live in an area that has high iron in the water or hay/ ground, it is a good idea to find an electrolyte supplement that does not contain any iron, especially if you have an animal with metabolic issues.

-Slow and steady intake of hay is also great for keeping them warm.
+Slow and steady intake of hay is also great for keeping equines warm.
 We do this by using slow feeder Hay Chix nets.
-We really like the half bale "extreme slow feed" hole size.
 This has helped to prevent many colics and keeps donkeys busy.
+If your donkey is underweight free choice hay is a good choice.

 Other Blanketing Tips